Jarvis12243/IMvision12/README.md

 <h1 align="center">Hi 👋, I'm IMvision</h1>
-<h2 align="center">👀 I’m interested in Machine Learning and Deep Learning</h2>
+<h2 align="center">👀 I’m interested in ML/AI</h2>

 <img align="right" width=150px height=150px alt="side_sticker" src="https://github.com/IMvision12/IMvision12/blob/main/Developer.gif" />

-* 🎓 I am a Computer Science student, just started my journey in Open-Source.
+* 🎓 A Computer Science student and an Open Source Contributor with contributions to Keras, KerasCV, Keras.io, TensorFlow, and HuggingFace.
+* 🔧 I'm currently working on an exciting new project in Machine Learning, pushing the boundaries of what's possible
 * 👯 I’m looking forward to collaborate on open source projects.
 * 💬 Ask me about computer vision, tensorflow, pytorch
-* 🌱 I’m currently learning: NLP, Generative AI(GPT, Stable Diffusion)
+* 🌱 Exploring LLMs and studying the theory behind models like GPT and LLaMA.
 * ✔ Fun fact : I Always try to learn something new and then sleep till it store in the brain 😎